 - For illness/injury or medical emergency – provide a letter(s) on official hospital letterhead signed by the attending physician explaining how your condition will prevent you from completing the course(s) you are attempting.
 The statement should also include the illness/injury and the services provided to the student, as well as related dates.
 The illness/injury must have occurred during the term for which the appeal is sought.
 If you are the caregiver of an immediate family member that sustained an illness/injury, a letter from the attending physician assigning you as primary caregiver must also be submitted.

-- For unforeseen emergency/natural disaster – provide a letter(s) on official letterhead signed by ordained clergy, attorneys, or other third party professionals to document and explain how that circumstance prevented you from completing the course(s), as well as related dates.
+- For unforeseen emergency/natural disaster – provide a letter(s) on official letterhead signed by attorneys or other third party professionals to document and explain how that circumstance prevented you from completing the course(s), as well as related dates.
 If you suffered an accident, an official report of occurrence, such as a police report, should be submitted.
 The incident must have occurred during the term for which the appeal is sought.

 - For non-voluntary military activation – provide a copy of military orders specifying a report to duty date.
 Date must occur during the term in which the appeal is being sought.